Faculty Policies and Procedures

 CODE OF TEACHING RESPONSIBILITY

-4. Instructors are expected to meet their classes regularly and at scheduled times.
-Instructors will notify their units if they are to be absent and if appropriate arrangements have not been made so that suitable action may be taken by the unit if necessary.
+6. Class Meetings: Instructors shall be responsible for meeting their classes regularly and at scheduled times.
+To allow units to take appropriate action, instructors shall notify their units if they are to be absent and have not made suitable arrangements regarding their classes.

 Hearing Procedures